LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 Step 5: Create Hungarian IPA transcriptions from cldf/forms.csv
 ---------------------------------------------------------------

+The rules for turning words written in Hungarian orthography are generated based on ``cldf/borrowings.csv``.
+Therefore, they can only be generated after the lexibank script has run.
+The below command will create a list of transformation rules and write them to ``etc/orthography/H.tsv``.

 .. code-block:: sh

    cd ronataswestoldturkic
    cldfbench ronataswestoldturkic.makeHortho

+.. automodule:: ronataswestoldturkic.makeHorth
+   :members:

 Step 6: Re-run lexibank script with Hungarian orthography
 ---------------------------------------------------------